andybp85/resourceguruscripts/README.md

 ResourceGuruScripts
 ============

-This module wraps the ResourceGuru Api using OAuth2 BackendApplicationClient and Basic Auth to allow automated scripts access.
+This module wraps the ResourceGuru Api using `requests_oauthlib` and `grant_type: password` to allow automated scripts access.

 Includes functionality to create, read, update, and delete bookings, clients, and projects